 Photo: Credit: Documentation Center of Cambodia (DC-Cam) /Makara Ouch via USAID

-Ceres2030 is a collective effort aimed at supporting the international effort to end hunger, and what role foreign aid donors can play in supporting this effort effectively.
+Ceres2030 is a collective endeavor aimed at supporting the international effort to end hunger, and what role foreign aid donors can play in supporting this effort effectively.
 Today, one in nine people on our planet live with hunger, and the past few years have shown that the number of hungry people is increasing, rather than abating.
 If donors and governments are to give more money to tackle hunger, just how much do they need to spend and what does it need to be spent on?

 These questions are central to the United Nations’ commitment to achieving “Zero Hunger” by 2030, the second of the 17 Sustainable Development Goals adopted in 2015.
 SDG 2 presents hunger as a multi-dimensional problem: on meeting today’s caloric needs to end starvation, while also ensuring that people have the food security to feed themselves and their community in the long term.
 SDG 2 also highlights the essential role of nutrition in ensuring that people thrive, not just survive, as well as the importance of preserving the environment so that current and future generations will have the natural resources to feed themselves.